TheWhyofFry/biflabgit/bifblast1.md

 #### blastdbquery.py

 This module will facilitate the execution of BLAST queries.
 Essentially, a function will be written that can execute the query (via BioPython) but also handle where the raw results (before parsing) are to be stored.
 There should be an option for the user to get a raw string output or output the results to a file.
 While there can be an option choosing what format the output should be, the default needs to be XML, since it can convert to any other format (e.g. tab-delimited).
+As with ``blastdbgen``, sequences need to be validated as valid FASTA.

 #### blastparser.py